 Adding your Social Security benefits together also assumes that your spouse will live for exactly as long as you.
 In reality, one of you will likely die before the other, and the survivor will get a survivor benefit on top of their own benefits.

 And while on the topic of spouses, do consider the "spousal benefit" that your spouse may receive on your account (it will be listed in your results from the SSA calculators).
 This is the benefit your spouse can be paid if higher than their own earned benefit.
 This is particularly important for couples where one spouse has a limited earnings history.

 We know this article sets a very high bar for retirement calculators.
 As actuaries who work on long-term financial projections for insurance companies and retirement systems (such as Social Security), we would not even be allowed to publish a projection that did not follow all of these principles, and possibly many more.

 Considering the imperfect world in which we live, you may consider using a calculator that applies inflation (even if using a single rate for everything) and then enter the future dollars estimate from any of the SSA's calculators.
 This should get at least the Social Security part of the model working reasonably well.

 If you are looking for a reliable and free option, you may also consider our free retirement calculator, MoneyBee.
 It implements all the principles discussed in this article.
 It estimates your future dollars Social Security benefit automatically for each retirement age scenario, separately for you and your spouse, exactly matching the SSA calculators.
-It projects all other major components of your financial reality with their appropriate growth rates.
+It also uses an appropriate growth rate for each major component of your financial reality.